-As more niche professionals graduate from the standard work tract into the new horizons of the gig economy, they need more help navigating the complex nuances of the independent consulting space.
+As more niche professionals graduate from the standard work track to the new horizons of the gig economy, they need more help navigating the complex nuances of the independent consulting space.
 This means finding creative ways to get the work volume they need to profitably sustain their new careers.

-I recently posted an expansive overview of freelance websites independents can use to find high quality projects and I felt that it would be helpful to develop a similar resource for sites that specialize in matching consultants with companies that need their services.
+We recently posted an expansive overview of freelance websites independents can use to find high quality projects and felt that it would be helpful to develop a similar resource for sites that specialize in matching consultants with companies that need their services.